SARMs vs Steroids: Are SARMs Safer?

-There is almost a century worth of medical research concerning anabolic steroids’ effects, since the creation of testosterone in 1935.
-Thus, steroids’ benefits, side effects and safety are generally well-known over the short and long-term.
+We have almost a century’s worth of medical research concerning anabolic steroids’ effects since the creation of testosterone in 1935.
+Thus, steroids’ benefits, side effects, and safety are generally well known in the short and long term.

-However, there is only a limited amount of research available for SARMs (particularly concerning the effects in humans), due to their recent discovery.
-Thus, SARMs are classed as investigational drugs, whereas anabolic steroids are not.
+However, we only have a limited amount of research available for SARMs (particularly concerning their effects on humans) due to their recent discovery.
+Thus, SARMs are classified as investigational drugs, whereas anabolic steroids are not.

-Dr. Thomas O’Connor, on our medical team, has treated thousands of men on anabolic steroids for almost two decades.
+Dr. Thomas O’Connor, part of our medical team, has treated thousands of men on anabolic steroids for almost two decades.

-Based on his vast anecdotal evidence and extensive analysis of patients’ labs, Dr. Thomas O’Connor concludes SARMs to be more dangerous than anabolic steroids.
-The main side effects he has observed include: cardiovascular strain, testosterone suppression and liver stress.
+Based on his vast anecdotal evidence and extensive analysis of patients’ labs, he concludes that SARMs are more dangerous than anabolic steroids.
+The main side effects he has observed include cardiovascular strain, testosterone suppression, and liver stress.

-Dr. O’Connor likens the hepatotoxic effects of SARMs, being the equivalent of taking a huge dose of anavar (50mg/day).
+Dr. O’Connor likens the hepatotoxic effects of SARMs to the equivalent of taking a huge dose of anavar (50 mg/day).

-In theory, SARMs’ side effects should be milder than anabolic steroids, due to the mechanics of tissue selectivity.
-However, in practice, SARMs’ side effects are similar (or even more severe) according to Dr. O’Connor.
+In theory, SARMs’ side effects should be milder than those of anabolic steroids due to the mechanics of tissue selectivity.
+However, in practice, we find SARMs’ side effects are similar (or even more severe than steroids).

-There is also evidence of SARMs notably reducing HDL cholesterol levels (beneficial cholesterol), increasing the risk of arteriosclerosis.
+Based on patients’ lipid profiles, we have evidence of SARMs notably reducing HDL cholesterol levels (beneficial cholesterol) and increasing the risk of arteriosclerosis.

-SARMs’ negative effects on the heart may be similar in severity to oral steroids, due to the same method of administration (orally).
+We find SARMs’ negative effects on the heart to be similar in severity to oral steroids, due to the same method of administration (orally).

-When taken by mouth and swallowed, SARMs and oral steroids are processed by the liver; in turn increasing the hepatic lipase enzyme, having an adverse effect on HDL cholesterol.
+When taken by mouth and swallowed, SARMs and oral steroids are processed by the liver, increasing the hepatic lipase enzyme and having an adverse effect on HDL cholesterol.

-Thus, it is possible that certain injectable steroids are actually safer from a cardiovascular perspective, compared to SARMs; essentially bypassing the liver and maintaining a healthier blood lipid profile.
+Thus, it is possible that certain injectable steroids are actually safer from a cardiovascular perspective compared to SARMs, bypassing the liver and maintaining a healthier blood lipid profile.

 As previously mentioned, liquid SARMs will be broken down by the liver, causing ALT/AST enzymes to rise, signifying inflammation and stress to the organ.

-There is research demonstrating high hepatotoxic effects of SARMs, after two previously healthy males developed hepatocellular-cholestatic liver injuries via short-term use (2).
-The first male used LGD-4033 (Ligandrol) for 9 weeks and the second male used RAD140 (Testolone) for 4 weeks.
+There is research demonstrating the high hepatotoxic effects of SARMs after two previously healthy males developed hepatocellular-cholestatic liver injuries via short-term use (2).
+The first male used LGD-4033 (Ligandrol) for 9 weeks, and the second male used RAD140 (Testolone) for 4 weeks.

-These outcomes are extremely alarming, due to the short nature of use and given the typical resilience of the liver, displaying powerful self-healing properties; and the ability to endure high levels of stress without injury.
+We find these outcomes to be extremely alarming, due to the short nature of use and given the typical resilience of the liver, which displays powerful self-healing properties (3); and thus the ability to endure high levels of stress without injury.

-The effects of which can be felt in full force when a steroid cycle ceases, with users experiencing: diminished libido, sexual function, low energy and decreased well-being.
-Such side effects are often temporary, lasting several weeks or months depending on the steroids used.
+The effects can be felt in full force when a steroid cycle ceases, with users experiencing diminished libido, sexual function, low energy, and decreased well-being.
+Such side effects are often temporary, lasting several weeks or months, depending on the steroids used.

-SARMs are not steroidal compounds, however their high affinity when binding to the androgen receptor can cause decreases in endogenous testosterone.
+SARMs are not steroidal compounds; however, their high affinity when binding to the androgen receptor can cause decreases in endogenous testosterone (4).
 This results in a similar, transient effect on testosterone levels, like steroids.

-The extent of testosterone suppression is not yet fully known with SARMs, however it is common practice for bodybuilders to utilize post cycle therapies after SARMs-cycles, in an attempt to recover their natural testosterone production.
+The extent of testosterone suppression is not yet fully known with SARMs; however, we have seen 60–70% reductions in total testosterone via our SHBG tests.
+It is also common practice for bodybuilders to utilize post-cycle therapies after SARM cycles in an attempt to recover their natural testosterone production.

 Thus, moderate interference with the HPTA (hypothalamic-pituitary-testicular axis) can be expected on SARMs.

-The more potent SARMs will cause greater decreases in natural testosterone, such as: LGD-4033 (Ligandrol) and RAD 140 (Testolone), in comparison to milder SARMs, such as: S4 (Andarine) and MK-2866 (Ostarine).
+We see the more potent SARMs causing greater decreases in natural testosterone, such as LGD-4033 (Ligandrol) and RAD 140 (Testolone), in comparison to milder SARMs, such as S4 (Andarine) and MK-2866 (Ostarine).

-In mild stages, this can appear as puffy nipples, however in latter stages the pectorals can resemble female breasts.
+In mild stages, these can appear as puffy nipples; however, in the latter stages, the pectorals can resemble female breasts.

-Several steroids can cause gynecomastia, due to the aromatase enzyme converting testosterone into estrogen.
-Other steroids can directly stimulate the estrogen receptors at a cellular level, such as anadrol (which does not have the aromatize enzyme present).
+Several steroids can cause gynecomastia due to the aromatase enzyme converting testosterone into estrogen.
+Other steroids can directly stimulate the estrogen receptors at a cellular level, such as anadrol, which does not have the aromatizing enzyme present.

-Thus, gynecomastia is still possible on SARMs, as well as water retention and hair loss.
+Thus, gynecomastia is still possible on SARMs, as is water retention and hair loss.

-A mild anti-aromatase inhibitor, such as Arimistane (Androsta-3,5-diene-7,17-dione), may be taken during SARMs cycles, to counteract high estrogen side effects.
+A mild anti-aromatase inhibitor, such as Arimistane (Androsta-3,5-diene-7,17-dione), may be taken during SARM cycles to counteract high estrogen side effects.

-In contrast, bodybuilders will typically take more potent AI’s or SERMs during steroid cycles, to counteract estrogenic effects.
+In contrast, we see bodybuilders typically taking more potent AIs or SERMs during steroid cycles to counteract estrogenic effects.

 Anabolic steroids are typically available in injectable or oral form.